MusicPlayerDaemon/MPD/doc/user.rst

    * - **public yes|no**
      - Specifies whether the stream should be "public".
 Default is no.
    * - **encoder PLUGIN**
      - Chooses an encoder plugin.
 Default is vorbis :ref:`vorbis_plugin`.
-A list of encoder plugins can be found in the encoder plugin reference :ref:`encoder_plugin`.
+A list of encoder plugins can be found in the encoder plugin reference :ref:`encoder_plugins`.

 solaris